WHO-Collaboratory/.github/profile/README.md

 You can contribute by joining our [Collaboratory network](https://collab-forum.who.int/) powered by Discourse.
 Here you can post questions, participate in discussions and share ideas, tools, resources, and best practices.

 ## Contact us
-> For more information on, you can contact us at collaboratory@who.int
+> For more information you can contact us at collaboratory@who.int